If you’ve always dreamed of taking weekend trip to cities in Europe while actually living in a foreign country, Poland’s a dream come true for you.

-ILP teachers are in the classroom around 20 hours a week, with weekends and vacation time to explore their country and countries around it…meaning our Polish volunteers can take trips that are only hours away from some truly unforgettable destinations.
+ILP teachers are in the classroom around 20 hours a week, with weekends and vacation time to explore their country and countries around it…meaning our Polish volunteers can take trips that are only hours away from some truly unforgettable destinations (You may be able to fit a few of these in on just a quick weekend trip).
 In just a few hours by plane you can find yourself in any one of these 9 countries!

-You might be thinking...wait.
-Flying is really expensive right?
+Isn't flying is really expensive right?
 Not always in Poland!
-There's several budget airlines that have a hub in Krakow (where volunteers live) so you can often find incredible deals.
+There's several budget airlines that have a hub in Krakow (where volunteers live) so you can often find a cheap flight.

 - Copenhagen, Denmark